typst/svg2pdf/tests/README.md

 If a test fails, there will be a diff image created in the `diffs` folder which can be used to analyze how the resulting image differes from the reference image.

+You can also run tests for a specific subdirectory only, for example by running `npm test -- --subdirectory resvg/shapes`.

 ### Generating
 If you made some other changes that require you to generate new reference images or regenerate existing ones (because the old ones were wrong or because you implemented